ilivy/microinsta/README.md

 - create a database for the project (**Postgres** instance will be available at port `5438`)

 ##### API service
-In the `backend` directory:
+In the `api` directory:
-- create Python virtual environment by running `python3 -m venv venv`
+- create a Python virtual environment by running `python3 -m venv venv`
 - activate the virtual environment by running `source venv/bin/activate`
 - run `pip install -r requirements.txt` to install dependencies
 - check the default configuration in `core/config.py`